kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 We will leverage the existed *TestEnvManager*, *TestCaseController* and *StoryManager* in Ianvs.
 In order to perform the process of federated class incremental learning for label scarcity, we also add a new paradigm —— federated class incremental learning paradigm （FCI Paradigm).
-Basically, we will add some feature in ianvs:
+Basically, we will add some feature in Ianvs:

 - In *Test Env Manager*:
   - Add new benchmarking Accuracy and Forget Rate as metrics.
   - Add a new auto generate dataset function to generate dataset.
 - In *Test Case Controller*
-  - Add a new Algorithm Paradigm——Federated Class Incremental learning Algorithm Paradigm to normalize the whole process of federated class incremental learning.
+  - Add a new type of Algorithm Paradigm——Federated  learning Algorithm Paradigm.
+  - Add  Federated  Class Incremental learning Algorithm Paradigm base on Federated learning Paradigm to normalize the whole process of federated class incremental learning.
 User have to specify two part of the paradigm —— server and client.
 - In *Story Manager*
   -  Show Leaderboard and Test Report for users.